IrinaStelea/bookish-social-network/README.md

 🖥 Optimized for full-screen desktop.

-❓ This project was made during the full stack bootcamp at Spiced Academy.
+❓ This application was made as a learning project during the full stack bootcamp at Spiced Academy and it was my introduction to all-things React.

 ## Features